windmill-labs/windmilldocs/docs/misc/0_note_of_intent/index.md

 - It empowers semi-technical users to access and edit that code without being overwhelmed by the usual barriers to entry (git, IDE, local environments, secrets managements, etc).
-- It is compatible with senior/staff software engineers **high standards for production-grade** yet flexible yet customizable with code.
+- It is compatible with senior/staff software engineers with high standards for production-grade yet flexible and customizable with code

 Windmill embeds: